Your Woman: Background and writing

 Jyoti Prakash Mishra, White Town's sole member and the writer of "Your Woman", had garnered some notoriety within the United Kingdom's underground music scene in the years leading up to the song's mainstream release.
 In 1997, the song was heard by Mark Radcliffe (a BBC Radio 1 presenter at the time) who played it, helping Mishra gain much recognition in a short time.

 Mishra has stated that the lyrics could stem from or be related to multiple situations.
 He says "When I wrote it, I was trying to write a pop song that had more than one perspective.
 Although it's written in the first person, the character behind that viewpoint isn't necessarily what the casual listener would expect".

 Mishra wrote that the themes of the song include: "Being a member of an orthodox Trotskyist/Marxist movement.
 Being a straight guy in love with a lesbian.
 Being a gay guy in love with a straight man.
 Being a straight girl in love with a lying, two-timing, fake-arse Marxist.
 The hypocrisy that results when love and lust get mixed up with highbrow ideals."
+In particular, Mishra admitted that part of the inspiration for the song came from teenage infatuation with a girl that, unbeknownst to him, was a lesbian.
 Mishra admitted that being signed to a major label (EMI) did not allow him to express creative control, and the loss of his anonymity due to the song's popularity drove him "mad".

 The '>Abort, Retry, Fail?_' message that appeared on some inlay cards was explained by the artist: "Well, this cheerful message became a kind of shibboleth for me and sort-of characterises what's been going on for me the last few years."
 The song was created using free MIDI sequencing software for the Atari ST and a cheap multitrack cassette tape recorder.